WBG Commission on a Gender-Equal Economy

-As the Women’s Budget Group (WBG), we are best known for our analysis of UK government policy for its impact on women.
-Now, we are pleased to announce a new project, the Commission on a Gender-Equal Economy, which will proactively develop alternative economic policies to promote gender equality in the UK.
-An alternative economic approach focused on gender equality is not only desirable, but economically feasible, and indeed, necessary if we are to have an economy that is fair, sustainable and resilient.
+As the Women’s Budget Group, we are best known for our analysis of UK government policy for its impact on women.
+Now, we are pleased to announce a new project: the WBG Commission on a Gender-Equal Economy.
+Launched in February 2019, it is a first-of-its-kind, expert-led project which will work to proactively develop alternative economic policies to promote gender equality across the UK.

 Inequalities based on gender intersect with other forms of inequality based on race, disability, income, age and so on meaning that some groups of women, particularly poor women, BME women and disabled women face intersecting disadvantages across their life course.

 These structural inequalities are not only unfair, they undermine the UK’s economic well-being.

 WBG’s vision of a gender-equal economy goes beyond measures to tackle specific inequalities, such as increasing the number of women in senior positions in companies, or eliminating the gender pay gap, but instead envisions a fundamentally reshaped economy which achieves a just society that is gender-equal across the board by putting the care and well-being of people and planet at its centre.